GA-datascience/Kaggle-Quora/README.md

   So, question 1 instead of words is now [0.23 , 0.56] and question 2 [0.4, 0.7].
   Now as vectors, we then calculate its distances.

+  + tune 1000 nrounds and lower learning rate to 0.1 = better results.

 * **Version 1.4 - 4th April 2017:**

   + Expanded on the TFIDF function (3), Added character count **without** spaces (3) and character count per word (3)